thisisdevelopment/helium-route-updater/README.md

 ## Purpose

-Make it easy to integrate a new [Oui](https://docs.helium.com/use-the-network/run-a-network-server/buy-an-oui/) into Helium
+Make it easy to integrate your own LNS into Helium

 ## Requirements